GoogleCloudPlatform/oozie-to-airflow/README.md

 The Pig example can be run as:

-`python o2a.py -i examples/pig -o output/pig`
+`o2a -i examples/pig -o output/pig`

 Make sure to first copy `examples/pig/configuration.template.properties`, rename it as `configuration.properties` and fill in with configuration data.